Policy Advisory Council Members

 Professor Wendy Umberger (President)

 University of Adelaide: Executive Director, Centre for Global Food and Resources; Professor of Agricultural Economics and Food Policy, School of Economics and Public Policy

 Dr Audrey Aumua

-Prior to joining the Fred Hollows Foundation, Dr Aumua led the Pacific Community (SPC) Suva office as Deputy Director-General since March 2018, being responsible for the executive leadership and management of all Suva Operations with a focus on Small Islands and Developing states development issues.
+Prior to joining the Fred Hollows Foundation, Dr Aumua led the Pacific Community (SPC) Suva office as Deputy Director-General from March 2016 to December 2020, being responsible for the executive leadership and management of all Suva Operations with a focus on Small Islands and Developing states development issues.
 Prior to SPC she served as the WHO Country Representative in the Solomon Islands United Nations office and from 2009 to 2013, Dr Aumua was the Director of the an AusAid-funded Knowledge and Innovation Hub at the University of Queensland.
 Dr Aumua served as Chief Advisor for the Pacific, within the New Zealand Ministry of Health from 1999–2004 and was responsible for public policy advice on improving the social economic outcomes for Pacific people in New Zealand.
-Dr Aumua holds a PhD in Public Policy from Curtin University, as well as a Master’s in Public Policy from Massey University, New Zealand, a Post Graduate Diploma in International health with Distinction from Curtin University, and a Graduate Diploma in Business and a Bachelor of Education from the University of Auckland.
+Dr Aumua holds a PhD in Public Policy from Curtin University, as well as a Master’s in Public Policy from Massey University, New Zealand, a Post Graduate Diploma in International health with Distinction from Curtin University, a Graduate Diploma in Business and a Bachelor of Education from the University of Auckland.

 Dr Nguyen Van Bo